QuickBase/interview-demos/react-native/README.md

     1. Click `+ New Part`
 1. When the user clicks the "Add" button on the form, a new record should be created in the Quick Base app in the parts tables with the data the user entered. **Hint: You can use one of our APIs to add a new record.
 See the [API Help documentation](https://help.quickbase.com/api-guide/index.html#add_record.html%3FTocPath%3DQuick%2520Base%2520API%2520Call%2520Reference%7C_____6)**

+## Setting up your Quick Base app <a name="faq"/>
+1. [Create a Quick Base trial account](https://www.quickbase.com/trial-register).
+Please make sure to set the company name as: `QBSmokeTest-999`
+1. Create a copy of the `react native craft demo` app by following [the exchange instructions](https://help.quickbase.com/user-assistance/create_database_from_template.html)
+1. Create an application token to securely access your Quick Base app through our APIs by [following the documentation](https://help.quickbase.com/user-assistance/app_tokens.html)

 ## Stretch Goals
 If you have time, you can optionally complete one or more of the stretch goals listed below **or come up with your own ideas for functionality you want to add to the app**.